smol-ai/ainews-web-2025/src/content/issues/25-10-13-oai-broadcom.md

 - Sept 22: [10GW from NVIDIA](https://news.smol.ai/issues/25-09-22-nvda-oai)
 - Oct 6: [6GW from AMD](https://x.com/amd/status/1975155370860384576?s=46)

-and today, the final shoe drops - as [widely rumored and on schedule](https://www.reuters.com/technology/openai-set-finalize-first-custom-chip-design-this-year-2025-02-10/) - **10GW** of OpenAI's own ASIC and systems specifically designed for OpenAI's inference capacity (as Sam says on [the OpenAI podcast](https://www.youtube.com/watch?app=desktop&v=qqAbVTFnfk8)).
+and today, the final shoe drops - as [widely rumored and on schedule, after hiring TPU alums from Google](https://www.reuters.com/technology/openai-set-finalize-first-custom-chip-design-this-year-2025-02-10/) - **10GW** of OpenAI's own ASIC and systems specifically designed for OpenAI's inference capacity (as Sam says on [the OpenAI podcast](https://www.youtube.com/watch?app=desktop&v=qqAbVTFnfk8)).

 To put this in scale, all of OpenAI has **2GW** of compute now, majority spent on R&D: